Privacy Policy

 14.2 Authentication and Access Control

-- Row-Level Security (RLS): PostgreSQL Row-Level Security policies ensure that each authenticated user can only access their own data.
-RLS is enforced at the database level, providing defence-in-depth even if application-level access controls are bypassed.
+- Row-Level Security (RLS): PostgreSQL row-level security policies ensure each authenticated user can only read and write their own rows.
+This is enforced by the database itself, so it holds even if an application-level check is missed.

 14.3 Network Security